Home

 Neil Kumaran Group Product Manager, Gmail Security & Trust

-The good news is that both providers have highlighted similar updates in their statements, primarily focused on maintaining higher standards of authentication, simplifying unsubscription from commercial emails, and holding senders under a lower spam rate threshold.
+The good news is that both providers have highlighted similar updates in their statements, primarily focused on maintaining higher standards of authentication, simplifying unsubscription from promotional emails, and holding senders to a lower spam rate threshold.
 Here’s a snapshot of what to expect.

 What do you need to do to prepare?